 And what’s each of them made of anyway?

 No worries, we’ve got you covered!
-Welcome to the most definitive guide you’ll ever need to help you decide between buying ceramic or Teflon cookware.
+Welcome to the most definitive guide you’ll ever need to help you decide between buying ceramic vs Teflon cookware.

 By the end of this article you’ll be crystal clear about the pros and cons of each and which is the best choice for you.